NWong-24/ctf-writeups/tcp1p/Inju's Gambit/writeup.md

 ```

 ## Approach
-It seems like our goal is to set the address of the challengeManager address in the privileged contract to the null address.
-I started working backwards and looked through Privileged.sol for a function that would be able to do that.
-Luckily for us, the fireManager function seems to do just that.
+Our goal is to set the challengeManager address in the privileged contract to the null address (0x000...).
+I started looking trhough the Privileged.sol contract for a function that coudl accomplish this.
+Fortunately, the fireManager functions appears to do just that:
 ```solidity
 function fireManager() public onlyOwner{
     challengeManager = address(0);